How To Get Enough Fiber in Summer

 Get Creative With Summer Salads

-Mix and match different ingredients in those summer salads.
-Use unusual fruits and vegetables.
+If you're feeling like you're getting bored with summer salads, get creative and use unusual fruits and vegetables.
 Mango, tangerines, spinach, some light feta cheese, and grilled chicken can make a delightful summer salad.
-Add some grains to your salads too.
+Don't forget to add some grains to your salads too.
 Foods like quinoa, brown rice, and jasmine rice can add some great textural contrast to summer salads and provide the gut with more fiber to keep it healthy and happy.

 Create a Meal Plan

-Honestly, the best thing to do to stay healthy during the summer is to create a meal plan.
-Planning out your meals can help you better tailor your shopping list to meet your health needs.
+Planning out your meals can help you better tailor your shopping list to meet your health needs, and minimize spur-of-the-moment decisions to eat junk foods.
 Look at the areas in your diet that could use the most improvement and work your way from there.
 Feel free to speak to a doctor, dietician, or certified nutritionist to help you better structure your meal plan to meet your dietary needs.